schams-net/nagios_check_typo3/docs/Configuration.md

        "warning"   generate a warning condition in Nagios "critical"  generate a critical condition in Nagios
        Default: warning

+  --server-messages-action <action>
+       What should the check script do, if TYPO3 server sends an additional message in the output:
+       "ignore"    do nothing and do not show messages (not recommended) "show"      show messages if they occur (they can be useful)
+       Default: show

+  --unknown-extension-version-action <action>
+       One of the following actions, if an enabled deprecation log has been detected:
+       "show"    no condition change, append Version information to message instead "unknown"   generate a unknown condition in Nagios
+       Default: unknown
 ```

 **Deprecated (but still supported) arguments:**